 Let us specify a bit more the syntactic structure of rules and the process by which they fire.
 Recall that a formula is in \emph{negation normal form} if negation is applied to atomic formulas only; so formulas in negation normal form are built from \emph{literals} (atomic formulas and their negations) using disjunction, conjunction, existential quantification, and universal quantification.
 Assume that every rule $\textsl{head}\leftarrow\textsl{body}$ of a logic program is such that \textsl{head} is a literal and \textsl{body} is a formula in negation normal form.
 Firing rules causes literals---the heads of the rules that fire---to be \emph{generated}.
 Literals can be combined into formulas in negation normal form some of which can, thanks to the generated literals, be \emph{inferred}.
 We impose that inferring formulas in negation normal form be a \emph{constructive} process; so $p\vee\neg p$ can be inferred provided that $p$ or $\neg p$ has been generated, and $\exists x\,p(x)$ can be inferred provided that $p(t)$ has been generated for at least one closed term $t$.

-Having literals as heads of the rules of a logic program is natural in relation to answer-set programming.
-As will be seen, it is also natural in relation to the Kripke-Kleene semantics, the well founded semantics and the stable model semantics, thanks to the notions of \emph{duality} of a formula and of \emph{symmetry} of a logic program, that we now introduce.
-Given a formula $\varphi$ in negation normal form, define the dual of $\varphi$ as the formula $\SIM\varphi$ obtained from $\varphi$ by changing disjunction into conjunction, conjunction into disjunction, existential quantification into universal quantification, universal quantification into existential quantification, by negating nonnegated atomic formulas, and by deleting all negation signs (in front of atomic formulas).
+Having literals as heads of the rules of a logic program is natural in relation to the answer-set semantics.
+We will see that it is also natural in relation to Kripke-Kleene, the well-founded and the stable model semantics, thanks to the notions of \emph{duality} of a formula and of \emph{symmetry} of a logic program, that we now introduce.
+Given a formula $\varphi$ in negation normal form, define the dual of $\varphi$ as the formula $\SIM\varphi$ obtained from $\varphi$ by changing disjunction into conjunction, conjunction into disjunction, existential quantification into universal quantification, universal quantification into existential quantification, by negating nonnegated atomic formulas and deleting all negation signs (before atomic formulas).
 For instance, if $\varphi$ is

 then the dual $\SIM\varphi$ of $\varphi$ is